HassanSajjad-302/HMake/README.md

-To run this first build the hmake project with cmake with CMAKE_BUILD_CONFIGURATION to RELEASE and then, create symbolic links for hhelper and hbuild binaries in /usr/local/bin/ or on Windows add the build directory in your system Environment Variables Path.
+To run this first build the hmake project with cmake with CMAKE_BUILD_CONFIGURATION to RELEASE and then, create symbolic links for hhelper and hbuild binaries in /usr/local/bin/ or on Windows add the build dir in your system Environment Variables Path.
 The project will create 4 binaries hhelper, hbuild, htools, hwrite, and HMakeHelper and one static-lib hconfigure. hhelper and hbuild are to be used frequently for building projects while HMakeHelper can be used to debug the